-Schumer: Senate to move forward on $1.9 trillion covid bill and ‘We’ll have the votes’
+Senate to move forward on $1.9 trillion virus relief bill; Schumer says ‘we’ll have the votes’

 Asked if Democrats are open to “targeting” certain aspects of the bill as moderates are proposing, Schumer said: “We want to get the biggest, strongest, boldest bill than can pass.
 And that’s what we’re working to do.”

-Biden himself did not take questions from senators when he called into their weekly lunch Tuesday, instead using the opportunity to make the case for them to unite and pass his bill.
+Biden himself did not take questions from senators when he called into their weekly lunch on Tuesday, instead using the opportunity to make the case for them to unite and pass the legislation.

 “This is real important that Democrats stick together, and let’s get this done for the American public,” Kaine said, summarizing the president’s message.
 “The public really needs it.
 This plan is composed of the right elements.
 It’s popular.
 Republicans like it.
 Republican mayors and governors like it.
 The bill will be chock full of things that Republicans have asked for.
 So, you know, let’s do it.”